 10. The Range Officer (RO) will call the firing line "Hot" and only then may loading proceed.
 Prior to the range being called "Cold" the RO will announce "Make this your last shot".
 If in the process or loading or shooting, Participants can finish up but should not begin another load.
 The RO will then ask if there are "Any Hot Ones?".
 This means that the RO is wishing to be informed of any weapons that are still loaded.
 Inform him immediately.
 All guns must be unloaded or made safe (primer removed, frizzen open, hammer on half cock or down) at this time.
 When the line is declared "Cold", all firearms are to be racked or placed in a secure static position with the muzzle pointed up.
 "Cease Fire" means STOP ALL ACTIVITY immediately, remove any primer, secure your weapon, and await instructions from the Range Officer.

 11. Firearms should not be loaded until on the firing range.
 All participants must carry loaded weapons to the firing line with the muzzle facing up and above their head.
 Never point a gun at yourself or any other person.
 Always keep your trigger finger straight along the gun frame until on target and ready to fire.

 12. Priming and firing can only commence once the range is "Hot" and the Participant has stepped up to the firing line.
 After priming or capping, muzzles must be kept pointed down range.

 13. If you have a malfunction, DO NOT LEAVE THE FIRING LINE to repair or replace your equipment.
 Stand still, keep your weapon facing down range, and call a Range Officer for assistance.

 14. No blowing down barrels.
 It is an unsafe practice.
-Do not position your body over the muzzle at any time.
+Do not position any part of your body over the muzzle at any time.

 15. Loads shall be a single round ball only, or birdshot for clays, unless otherwise specified and pre-approved by the Range Officer.